Trustroots/mediawiki-nostr-auth/README.md

 Once set up, running `npm test` and `composer test` will run automated code checks.

+## Contributing
+Feel free to contribute via a pull request, create or assign yourself to an existing issue before working on it.

 ## Funding

 In August 2024 OpenSats granted Trustroots to work on nostroots https://opensats.org/blog/nostr-grants-august-2024#nostroots as the Trustroots ecosystem includes several MediaWikis we invested energy into this MediaWiki extension to tighten the bonds between nostroots and the Wikis.